nayata/nayata.github.io/_pages/heleton.md

 heaps.Stats.hide();
 ```

+## Device

+`heaps.Device` is a simple way to check where your game is running.

+- **mobile:** returns `true` if the game is running in a mobile browser.
+- **desktop:** returns `true` if the game is running as a standalone application.
+- **web:** returns `true` if the game is running in a desktop browser.

 ## Configuring Heleton

 **Heleton** requires minimal configuration.
 All you need to specify is the game's initial scene, the target resolution for your game if you plan to use custom resizing, and if necessary, the `Transition` fade time/interval.

+## Demo

 ## Examples
+scenes — basic scene switching.
+mobile — web example with touch support.
+responsive — responsive game example.
+pausable — pausable tweens.
+transition — custom transition.
+device — device test.